imbricate/imbricate.io/index.md

 npm install -g imbricate
 ```

+Interested in something other than a CLI?
+Check out the [Awesome Imbricate](/awesome) list for what our community built.

 ## Develop with Imbricate

 Find out the fundamentals of the design of Imbricate framework.
 Learn how to build your own interface or origin.